virtual-designer/virtual-designer/README.md

 ### 👋 Hi, I’m **@virtual-designer**!
 👀 I’m interested in web development, software development and graphic designing.
+   I have been working with PHP for several years and I feel myself pretty-comfortable with PHP.

 🌱 I’m currently learning laravel and symfony.